humanwhocodes/humanwhocodes.com/src/pages/_posts/2008-12-04-javascript-block-level-variables.md

   - Scope
   - Variables
 ---
-JavaScript developers have long bemoaned the fact that there&#8217;s no such thing as block-level variables.
+JavaScript developers have long bemoaned the fact that there's no such thing as block-level variables.
 Block-level variables are variables that exist only within the context of a block statement (such as `if`) and then are destroyed immediately after the statement is finished executing.
 You can write code that *looks* like it should create block-level variables, such as:

     for (var i=0; i < 10; i++){
         //body